hypherionmc/fdd-docs/features/whitelisting.md

 	#Enable Access Control
 	enabled = true
 ```

+!!!warning Optional Verification
+If you want users to be able to choose if they verify or not, enable the `optionalVerification` option.
+Users can then trigger the verification process by using the `discordverify` command in game.

+### Warning
+When optionalVerification is enabled, you can NOT use access roles.
+You can still use all the other features that require a linked account.
+!!!

 When this is enabled, any unverified player that tries to join your server, will see the message configured in `accountVerification`.
 Remember to include `{code}` to show the player their actual verification code.